Reducing our own business emissions

 Reducing our supplier emissions

 Our strategy of enabling fossil free living within one generation has a full value-chain perspective.
 This means that we do not only have to work purposefully to reduce our own footprint, but also the footprint of our suppliers and customers.
 As an important step towards a fossil free future, Vattenfall has set a corporate reduction target of 50% until 2030 on supply chain emissions from goods and services, covering all supplier tiers.
 We work towards the target through dialogues with suppliers and making climate-smart decisions when we procure.
-For example we include climate metrics and awarding schemes in selected tenders, we investigate alternative solutions with lower footprint and optimize our resource use, and we push for electrification of production processes to both reduce our own supply chain emissions and a wider decarbonisation of society.
+For example we include climate metrics and awarding schemes in selected tenders, we investigate alternative solutions with lower footprint and optimise our resource use, and we push for electrification of production processes to both reduce our own supply chain emissions and a wider decarbonisation of society.

 Reducing our customer emissions

 Vattenfall’s plan to reduce scope 3 customer emissions to 2030 has also been approved by the Science Based Targets initiative, SBTi, as being in line with what is required to limit global warming to well below 2 degrees according to climate science.
-Until 2040 our portfolio will be net-zero and fossil-free by 2045.
+Until 2040 our portfolio will be net-zero and fossil free by 2045.

 Helping customers achieve their climate targets